 This course is aimed at providing tools for improving academic writing skills in Japanese.
 In addition, students will learn basic principles of academic writing and develop critical reading skills for writing academic papers in students' areas of interest.

 Required Levels: Students must be taking level five Japanese language courses or above concurrently with this course.
-Those who do not meet this requirement may be given a permission to register upon a consultation with the

 Contemporary Japan (Japan in Mass Media I)